Splitting Symplectic Monodromy: The double bubble and multi-bubbles

 There are actions of the pure braid group on $X$ and on $D(Y)$ via symplectic parallel transport respectively via flop-flop functors.
 Mirror symmetry in this example states:

 \begin{thm} \cite[Proposition 4.27(1), Corollary 5.7]{Smith-Wemyss} There are equivalences

 which entwine the action of the pure braid group. \end{thm}

 \begin{rmk} It seems likely that $D(Y)$ itself is a `partially wrapped' category of $X$; however, it seems hard to characterise $D(Y)$ in a way which lets one pick out (and prove the equivalence to) a distinguished such.
-Note that $\scrW(X)$ is not a categorical crepant resolution of $\mathrm{Spec}(R)$ (contrast with the setting of \cite{Pomerleano}); since $X$ admits a projective compactification with smooth boundary divisor and $SH^*(X)$ has linear growth, $\mathrm{Spec}\,SH^0(X)$ is at most 1-dimensional. \end{rmk}
+Recall that $X$ is the complement of a generic $(1,1)$-divisor in the flag 3-fold, so $X$ admits a projective compactification with smooth boundary divisor.
+This means there is a Reeb flow on $\partial X$ which rotates the fibres of a circle bundle, and hence a cochain complex computing $SH^*(X)$ which has linear growth at chain level, compare to \cite[Section 4a]{Seidel:bias}.
+It follows that $SH^0(X)$ has Krull dimension at most 1, and $\mathrm{Spec}\,SH^0(X)$ has dimension at most $1$.
+If $\scrW(X)$ was a categorical crepant resolution of the ring $R$ in the sense of \cite{Pomerleano}, one would have $\mathrm{Spec}\, SH^0(X) \cong \mathrm{Spec}\,R$ being 3-dimensional.
+Thus, our setting is somewhat different to the one often considered in mirror symmetry for log Calabi-Yau's, as discussed in \cite{Pomerleano}. \end{rmk}

 The space of stability conditions on $\scrC_Y = \scrC$ was shown to be connected in \cite{Hara-Wemyss}, so the `distinguished' component is preserved by all autoequivalences.
 They also proved that the `Fourier-Mukai' equivalences (namely those induced from equivalences of $D(Y)$ commuting with $Rf_*$) define a group $\Auteq^{FM}(\scrC) \simeq PBr_3$.
 Unfortunately, the symplectic counterpart of commuting with $Rf_*$ is not immediate.
 We circumvent this by using the classification of all hearts of bounded $t$-structures on $\scrC$.